Helios Overture: Overview

 After a trip to Turkey, Carl and Anne Marie Nielsen traveled through Italy and reached Copenhagen by the end of July.
 The Helios Overture was successfully performed in Copenhagen on 8 October 1903, with Johan Svendsen conducting, though the reviews were mixed.
 Carl Nielsen performed Helios several times.
 The first was an evening concert dedicated to his compositions at the Odd Fellow Mansion on 11 November 1905 and the last performance was on 12 February 1930 in Gothenburg, Sweden.
 He also played the overture in Helsinki, Stockholm and Berlin.

 Being a great showpiece for orchestra, it has been one of Nielsen's most famous works ever since.

-Performances today

 On the basis of information from the Carl Nielsen Society, the Helios Overture is currently one of Nielsen's most widely performed works.

+Instrumentation

+The Helios Overture is scored for the following instruments, organized by family (woodwinds, brass, percussion, and strings):